obynio/ethernet-icon/README.md

 3. Drag the app to your Applications folder
 4. Double click to start the app
 5. If the app cannot be opened due to security warnings:
-	- Go to System Preferences > Security & Privacy > Scroll down to "Security".
+	- Go to System Preferences > Security & Privacy > Scroll down to "Security"
-	- Click Open Anyway next to the blocked app.
+	- Click Open Anyway next to the blocked app
 7. (Optional) Click the menu bar icon and select Settings to customize

 ## Usage